 - Carding – Before the wool can be used for making fabric it is disentangled and cleaned.
 The intermixed fibres are separated to form continuous fibres.
 This process is called carding, the wood fibres are passed through a series of metal teeth to straighten the fibres.

 - Making yarn – Carded wool is twisted into a rope called silver.
 The silver is stretched and twisted into a thin yarn.
 Spinning for woollen yarns is typically done on a mule spinning machine.

-- Washing and Finishing – Woollen yarn is woven or knitted into fabric which is then used to make finished products such as clothes, table cloths and bags.
+- Washing and finishing – Woollen yarn is woven or knitted into the fabric which is then used to make finished products such as clothes, table cloths and bags.